 - A brother to Matthew, Alvis, and John Hawkins DAVIS (see

 before moving to Texas in 1846.
 Allied Fayette County

-families include CHEEK, HENRY, NORMAN, NORTHAM, PEDEN, WHITE, and others.
+families include CHEEK, HENRY, NORMAN, NORTHAM, PEDEN, WHITE,

 - William DODSON, son of Enoch DODSON and Elizabeth LEGGETT,